digitalproteomes/NF-ConvertThermo/README.md

 nextflow run main.nf -raw_folder MS_files -conv_params "-c -n"
 ```

-At the end of the workflow the converted files will be found in the Results/Mzxml/ folder
+At the end of the workflow the converted files will be found in the *Results/Mzxml/* folder.

+By default the converted files will be owned by the user starting the workflow.
+If needed a different UID and GID can be specified in *nextflow.config* by passing them as LOCAL_USER_ID and LOCAL_GROUP_ID via *runOptions*.